Tori Shogi Tori Shogi

 Endgame

 The endgame is the most important part of Tori Shogi.
 You can play a perfect early and midgame, but if you cannot convert into a checkmate, the opponent can convert your blunders into a quick checkmate!
-The goal in endgame is to collect just enough pieces needed to checkmate the opponent's phoenix.
+The goal in the endgame is to collect just enough pieces needed to checkmate the opponent's phoenix.
 You may not even need a material advantage.
 Simply taking advantage of the right positioning will do.
 Since there are so many ways the game can end, it would be impossible to cover different scenarios in this brief guide.
 I'll give you a few major tips though.

 • Geese are very weak pieces, but they can be critical to checkmate as they are one of the few pieces that can attack forwards and diagonally.
 Try to get a goose two files away from the opponent's phoenix, then drop it back to position yourself for a strong crane/falcon drop.